 c) the annual expenditure and the annual gross income which the average person carrying on the business might expect and the method of calculating those figures.”

-This simply means that an IR should educate the prospect on the risks involved in the business.
+This simply means that a Distributor should educate the prospect on the risks involved in the business.
 Like any new business, its success depends on how hard the person works.
 The harder you work, the better your chances of succeeding.
 No one makes profits by sitting back and relaxing, especially because this is not an investment.

-In addition, no IR is supposed to promise a prospect that they will earn as much as the IR is currently earning.
+In addition, no Distributor is supposed to promise a prospect that they will earn as much as the Distributor is currently earning.
 The level of hard work, enthusiasm and networking capacity varies from person to person.
-Hence, such promises could come back to bite the IR if the prospect does not earn as much.
+Hence, such promises could come back to bite the Distributor if the prospect does not earn as much.

 General Obligations – Product Claims

 “The Company publishes detailed data about its products, which are verifiable, accurate, and complete.
-An IR must not make claims about any of the Company’s products or services unless it is published in the Company’s official literature and accurately reflect the information contained in the literature.”
+A Distributor must not make claims about any of the Company’s products or services unless it is published in the Company’s official literature and accurately reflect the information contained in the literature.”

-As an IR, while a hard sell is appreciated and is beneficial for your business, making false statements about the products is condemnable.
+As a Distributor, while a hard sell is appreciated and is beneficial for your business, making false statements about the products is condemnable.
 If you are not aware of the exact features of a product, please refer to our website and get all your facts straight before you approach a prospect.

 The Policies and Procedures document must be your Bible.
 Follow it to the T and you will have a smooth business experience and nothing to worry about.
 Come back next week for the next set of Policies and Procedures that will be simplified for your benefit.